tarantool/metrics/doc/monitoring/api_reference.rst

 histogram
 ~~~~~~~~~

-A histogram is used to collect and analyze
+A histogram metric is used to collect and analyze
-statistical data about the distribution of values of a specific indicator within the application.
+statistical data about the distribution of values within the application.
 Unlike metrics that only allow to track the average value or quantity of events, a histogram allows
-us to see a detailed picture of the distribution of values and uncover hidden dependencies.
+to see the distribution of values in detail and uncover hidden dependencies.

-Histograms are used in situations where we do not want or cannot store individual
+Suppose there are a lot of individual measurements that you don't want or can't store, and the
-measurements (because there are too many of them), but aggregated information (in this case,
+aggregated information (the distribution of values across ranges) is enough to figure out the pattern.
-the distribution of values across ranges) will be satisfying enough to understand the pattern.
+In this case, a histogram is used.

 Each histogram provides several measurements: